iljapostnovs/ui5plugin-linter/README.md

 ### WrongOverrideLinter

-Checks if overriden member is not private
+Checks if overriden member is not private and if parent member is not deprecated

 ![Alt text](images/WrongOverrideLinter1.png)